IVReddy81/SQL/README.md

-# SQLThis is my repository consists of all important SQL commands
+This is my repository consists of all important SQL commands Please let me know if there are any suggestions